erinosb/bash_notes/01_intro_bash_variables.md

     wc $1       #output: the word count of any file given as the first argument to the script
 ```

+This works because $1 is a special character that stands in for the first argument given on the command line.
+Anything that comes after the script's name and a space, will be captured as $1 and sent into the script as $1.

 #### Reading Standard Input

 Standard input is anything the user types into the computer at the keyboard.
-You can prompt the user for standard input using a command called ```bash read```.
+You can prompt the user for standard input using a command called `read`.

 You'll need to experiment with this a little bit, but the syntax is: